-- (a) equity; - (b) practicability; and - (c) the need to redress the results of past racially discriminatory laws and practices. - (3) Everyone has the right to establish and maintain, at their own expense, independent educational institutions that- - (a) do not discriminate on the basis of race; - (b) are registered with the state; and - (c) maintain standards that are not inferior to standards at comparable public educational institutions. - (4) Subsection (3) does not preclude state subsidies for independent educational institutions.
+- b. to further education, which the state, through reasonable measures, must make progressively available and accessible. - 2.
+Everyone has the right to receive education in the official language or languages of their choice in public educational institutions where that education is reasonably practicable.
+In order to ensure the effective access to, and implementation of, this right, the state must consider all reasonable educational alternatives, including single medium institutions, taking into account - a. equity; - b. practicability; and - c. the need to redress the results of past racially discriminatory laws and practices. - 3.
+Everyone has the right to establish and maintain, at their own expense, independent educational institutions that - a. do not discriminate on the basis of race; - b. are registered with the state; and - c. maintain standards that are not inferior to standards at comparable public educational institutions.